Citizen's Helping in Police Services (C.H.I.P.S.)

 Vehicle Maintenance - Volunteers shuttle vehicles in need of maintenance, including delivery and pickup at the City Shops as well as the car wash.
 They also re-supply equipment that is assigned to patrol and detective vehicles as the need arises.

-Mail Runs - Volunteers provide daily mail delivery to and from various locations: The Benton County Justice Center, South East Communication Center (SECOMM), City Hall, the Juvenile Justice Center as needed, and the City of Kennewick Municipal Services building.
+Mail Run- Volunteers provide daily mail delivery to and from various locations: The Benton County Justice Center, South East Communication Center (SECOMM), City Hall, the Juvenile Justice Center as needed, and the City of Kennewick Municipal Services building.

-Special Events- Volunteers provide support to Police Officers and the public at the Benton County Fair, Boat Races, Community Parades, Health & Safety Expo, New Years Eve, Halloween Events, Food Drives, Memorial Services, School Sports Program, and Child Safety Seat Fittings.
-Volunteers also provide Office and Administrative Support to the Department in the form of Data Entry, Secretarial Support, Fingerprinting, Crime Prevention, Crime Resistant Community Living, Support and Special Projects.
+Special Events- Volunteers provide support to police officers and the public at the Benton-Franklin County Fair, Water Follies Boat Races, National Night Out, Community Parades, Health & Safety Expo, New Year's Eve First Night Event, Halloween Events, Food Drives, Memorial Services, Crossing Guard Picnic, Charity Events, and Child Safety Seat Fittings.

 If you are interested in becoming part of the CHIPS program contact us.